41 Airspeed Definitions & Measurement

 Introduction

-Pilots are usually concerned more about the indicated airspeed, or IAS, which is read off the airspeed indicator (ASI) or the electronic flight display (EFIS) in the cockpit.
-When the IAS can be corrected for mechanical (if any) and static pressure reading errors (always present), it is called the equivalent airspeed or EAS.
-This particular airspeed is significant because it measures the actual dynamic pressure acting on the aircraft.
-However, engineers are also concerned with the true airspeed or TAS of the aircraft through the undisturbed air, which will generally not be the same as the IAS or the EAS.
-True airspeed, TAS, and ground speed (which include the effects of the winds) are also needed by pilots for navigation purposes.
-Therefore, to avoid confusion and potential misinterpretations of what is called “airspeed,” the proper basis of airspeed measurement and the various definitions of airspeed must be understood, as well as how such measurements are used in engineering and aviation practice.
+Pilots are often most directly concerned with the indicated airspeed (IAS), which is read from the airspeed indicator (ASI) or electronic flight display (EFIS) in the cockpit.
+When the IAS is corrected for instrument and position errors, the result is the calibrated airspeed (CAS).
+A further correction for compressibility effects yields the equivalent airspeed (EAS), a significant airspeed because it is directly proportional to the dynamic pressure acting on the airplane.
+For this reason, many critical airspeeds are most naturally referenced in terms of EAS.
+Engineers are also concerned with the aircraft’s true airspeed (TAS) in undisturbed air, the infamous “”which generally differs from IAS, CAS, and EAS.
+True airspeed, together with ground speed (which accounts for wind effects), is also required by pilots for navigation.
+Therefore, to avoid confusion and possible misinterpretation, the various definitions of airspeed and the physical basis of their measurement must be clearly understood, as well as how these quantities are used in both engineering analysis and aviation practice.

 Learning Objectives